cert-manager/website/content/en/docs/installation/upgrading/ingress-class-compatibility.md

 ## Istio

-If you are using Istio and you had to create an IngressClass while migrating to cert-manager 1.5 or 1.6 and that you chose to create an IngressClass that isn't named `istio` (e.g., you named it `istio-internal`), you will need to change the `class` field on those Issuers back to `istio`.
+If you are using Istio and you had to create an IngressClass while migrating to cert-manager 1.5 or 1.6 and you chose to create an IngressClass that isn't named `istio` (e.g., you named it `istio-internal`), you will need to change the `class` field on those Issuers back to `istio`.

 ## Traefik

-If you are using Traefik and you had to create an IngressClass while migrating to cert-manager 1.5 or 1.6 and that the IngressClass you created isn't named `traefik` (for example, you called the IngressClass `traefik-external`), you will need to add a command-line argument to your Traefik deployment:
+If you are using Traefik and you had to create an IngressClass while migrating to cert-manager 1.5 or 1.6 and the IngressClass you created isn't named `traefik` (for example, you called the IngressClass `traefik-external`), you will need to add a command-line argument to your Traefik deployment: